carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 ## Handling errors

-As we've seen in the examples above, if errors/exceptions aren't dealt with the program crashes.
+As we've seen in the examples above, if exceptions aren't dealt with the program crashes.
 The error message upon crashing is sometimes be easy to understand (particularly if you wrote the `raise` statement yourself) but can often be cryptic.

-If we'd rather the program didn't crash when a particular error occurs, we can use a try and except block to catch and handle the associated exception.
+If we'd rather the program didn't crash when a particular exception occurs, we can use a try-except block to catch and handle the exception.
 The syntax of the try-except block is:

 ~~~